marina01p/SDTM-Labs/Lab#2/README.md

 ## Task:

- 1. By extending your project, implement atleast 3 structural design patterns in your project:
+1. By extending your project (Lab#1*), implement at least 3 structural design patterns in your project:

 The implemented design pattern should help to perform the tasks involved in your system;
 The object creation mechanisms/patterns can now be buried into the functionalities instead of using them into the client;